usnistgov/vulntology/specification/entities/barrier.md

 - **Specialized Condition**:  The exploit scenario requires specific, non-default configuration settings within the vulnerable software.
 For example, the use of a non-standard port for a networked service like ssh.

 Data elements:
-- value: (required) A unique namespace-qualified identifier for the Vulnerability.
+- value: (required) A unique namespace-qualified identifier for the barrier.

 Example:
 ```